 Next spray a layer of spray basting on your backing fabric.
 Then layer on your batting and smooth out all your layers.
 Spray more basting on and layer on your quilted piece right side up.

 Get all your layers flat again.
-Now it’s not shown here but I’ve started adding safety pins to the perimeter, last time I machine quilted a pillow the fabric moved around too much.
-I added a few safety pins and it worked like a charm.
-Roll up your quilt/pillow/table runner to make it easy to work with.
+Now it’s not shown here, but I’ve started adding safety pins to the perimeter; at times when I machine-quilt the fabric moves around too much.
+I like to add a few safety pins for extra stabilization.

 To do this I use a stencil and quilt pounce.
-Note, we are straight line quilting, not free motion quilting (like in the pattern shown above), so in the example I used today I used a stencil with STRAIGHT lines on it not curves.
+Note, we are straight line quilting, not free motion quilting (like in the pattern shown above), so in the example I used today, I used a stencil with STRAIGHT lines on it, not curves.

-On the 710 go to the Sewing Advisor and select the quilting icon.
+On the 710, go to the Sewing Advisor and select the quilting icon.
 Note it will tell you to use 40wt quilting thread and a 90 needle (smart machine!)

-Set your stitch length to 4.0
+Set your stitch length to 3.0.

 Keep quilting until you’re done.